xxyzz/ostep-hw/29/README.md

 3. Next, build a version of the sloppy counter.
 Once again, measure its performance as the number of threads varies, as well as the threshold.
 Do the numbers match what you see in the chapter?

-    The time of four threads, one threshold in the book is more then ten seconds, don't know how they get that number.
+    The time of four threads, one threshold in the book is more then ten seconds.

     ![](./approximate.png)